 The Transmit System Interface Bus Controller accepts a transmit clock (TSCLK), transmit enable (TEN), and a transmit data bus consisting of transmit data (TDATA[15:0]), transmit parity (TPRTY), transmit start of packet (TSOX), transmit end of packet (TEOP), transmit error (TERR), transmit start of transfer (TSX), and transmit modulus (TMOD).
 It outputs transmit direct packet available (TDXA), transmit polled packet available (TPXA), and transmit selected packet available (TSPA) signals.
 The transmit bus is used to transfer packet data whenever one of the ports is selected for packet data transfer.
 TSOX is asserted during the first transfer of a packet, TEOP is asserted during the last transfer of a packet, TERR is asserted when a packet has an error, TMOD indicates the number of bytes transferred on TDATA during the last transfer of a packet, TSX is asserted when the selected FIFO's port address has been placed on TDATA, packet data is transferred on TDATA, and the data bus parity is indicated on TPRTY.
 All signals are sampled and updated using TSCLK.
 The TDXA, TPXA, and TSPA signals are used to indicate when the Transmit FIFO has space available for a programmable number of bytes.
 There is a TDXA for each port in the device.
 TDXA goes high when the associated port's Transmit FIFO has space available for more than a programmable number of bytes.
-TDXA signal when the port is polled.
-TSPA reflects the current status of a port's TDXA signal when the port is polled.
-TSPA reflects the current status of a port's TDXA and TSPA signals are always driven.
+TDXA goes low when the associated port's Transmit FIFO is full.
+TPXA reflects the current status of a port's TDXA signal when the port is polled.
+TSPA reflects the current status of a port's TDXA signal when the port is selected.
+The TPXA and TSPA signals are always driven.